boreq/nya/README.md

 you need to specify the path to the file similar to `nya/settings.py` in environment variable called `NYA_SETTINGS`.

-Redis is needed to run the website.
+Valkey is needed to run the website.

 [virtualenv]: https://virtualenv.pypa.io/en/latest/